xjtian/lcsim/README.md

 Circuits
 --------

-A circuit is a network of connected gates that take an input of m bits and output n bits.
+A circuit is a network of connected gates that performs some operation on a sequence of input bits.

 Circuits are meant to be built modularly from less complex parts.
 As an example, consider the implementation of the SHA-1 block operation as a